-This will help you to be more productive with your time and make sure that you’re devoting enough time to your career.
-Consider time blocking; this is a strategy to block off time windows for specific tasks.
+This will help you be more productive with your time and ensure you’re devoting enough time to your career.
+Consider time blocking; this strategy blocks off time windows for specific tasks.
 It gives you flexibility without locking you down to specific things.

 - Use a CRM.

-A CRM (customer relationship management) system can help you to keep track of your clients and prospects and make sure that you’re following up with them promptly.
+A CRM (customer relationship management) system can help you keep track of your clients and prospects and ensure you’re following up with them promptly.
 It doesn’t have to be a complicated CRM; there are many built for real estate agents that are simple and easy to use.

 - Don’t take on more than you can handle.

 When you’re first starting, it’s tempting to take on as many clients as possible.
 But if you bite off more than you can chew, you’ll be less effective overall.

 A messy desk and disorganized files will only lead to wasted time.
 Invest in a good filing system and take the time to keep everything tidy.
 Review your planner at the end of every day and highlight anything you don’t want to miss.

 As your business grows, you must start delegating tasks to others.
 This will free up your time to focus on the most important aspects of your job.
 Many agents struggle to figure out when to hire an administrative assistant.

 Some real estate agents find that they do best with a team.
 A team means you can offload some administrative time and focus on what you do best: helping people buy and sell houses.

 A lot of agents work 60+ hours.
 But you don’t have to be one of them.